 Andy is also Vice Chair of governors at Mayflower School in Billericay.
 He is Chair of Basildon Borough Citizens Advice Bureau, a director of Essex Citizens Advice and Chair of Rotary's International Committee at County level

-Angela has been Chair of the Langham Oaks Local Academy Committee since September 2016.
+Angela had been Chair of the Langham Oaks Local Academy Committee between September 2016 and March 2018 and still sits on the Langham Oaks Local Academy Committee.
 Angela joined the Board of Trustees in January 2017 and is a member of the Curriculum and Standards Committee.
 She runs her own counselling psychology practice in Colchester and prior to this has had many years’ experience working in the educational sector.

 Sally is a former fast-track teacher and has worked in a number of secondary schools in the area.
 She has designed and implemented curriculum plans in her subject area from Key Stage 3 to A level and IB, as well as running extra-curricular activities in music.
 More recently she has gained deep and direct experience of implementing programmes of speech and language therapy, sensory integration therapy and physiotherapy.
 Sally has served as Chair of a local school’s Parent and Friends’ Association, leading a large committee of volunteers in significant fund-raising activities.
 Sally’s in-depth knowledge of the complex educational requirements of the SLCN child and the local availability of appropriate aspirational educational opportunities, led her to initiate and steer the Grove House School project.
 She now brings this wealth of experience and commitment to the school’s Local Academy Committee and the SEAX Board of Trustees.

 Sally was elected Vice-Chair of the Trust Board in October 2018.